zowe/community/Technical-Steering-Committee/issues.md

 # Issues

 All the squads within the Zowe projects use GitHub to track the issues raised against the projects they are responsible for.
-The issues cold be questions, bug reports, request for enhancements and others.
+The issues could be questions, bug reports, request for enhancements and others.
 Every squad responds to the new issues within the 90 days of the creation of the issue.

 The squads can specify the details of the issue processing for specific project within the project